Dependants- International Students

 Family members can join, or travel with, you as your dependant in the UK if:

-- You are government-sponsored and your course is over six months long OR
+- You are government-sponsored on a course lasting longer than six months OR

 - You are doing a postgraduate level course that is 9 months or longer at a Higher Education Institution